rpede/MobileProgramming24/_flutter_basics/layouts.md

 A [ListTile](https://api.flutter.dev/flutter/material/ListTile-class.html) is
 often for the children `ListView`, since it provides an easy way to layout the content.
-However the children can be any widget as long as their size is constrained in the scroll direction.
+However, the children can be any widget as long as their size is constrained in the scroll direction.

 ```run-dartpad:theme-light:mode-flutter:run-false:width-100%:height-460px:split-70